• Skip to primary navigation

 • Jane Iredale– Available at Ulta and Target.

-Most of these brands are okay, as long as you avoid the specific questionable ingredients below.
+Most of these beauty brands are okay, as long as you avoid the specific questionable ingredients below.
 So, for example, a blush might be okay, but the mascara might not be.
 You just have to work harder with these brands to make sure the individual product is safe!

 • Bare Minerals- Although some of their products have great EWG scores, a few of them include ingredients like fragrance, questionable dyes like blue 1 (linked to cancer), dichloromethane which is linked to cancer, and butylphenyl methylpropional, which is linked to developmental and reproductive toxicity.
 I’d check before buying on a product-by-product basis.